 After all these years of attending school and wanting to become a veterinarian, there is only one thing that stands between us and our dreams — getting accepted.
 There are currently a total of thirty veterinary schools in the United States.
 I have narrowed my list of schools to apply to down to five, … Read More »

 By far my most favorite class this semester is microbiology!
 It’s a lump sum of biology, biochemistry, genetics and probably a little more as it can feel like review most of the time.
 However, lab is definitely the best part.
 In lab we learn about microbial growth as each week contains a different test that we will execute by growing various kinds of bacteria on certain growth plates.

 Our creativity was set loose as we were asked to swab either our skin, nose, mouth or any other surface that we wanted to see what kind of bacteria grew on it.
 We swabbed our various surfaces and then smeared the bacteria onto agar plates so that we could grow our sampled bacteria.
-Agar plates are used to grow all kinds of bacteria as they have neither selective or differential characteristics in the … Read More »
+Agar plates are used to grow all … Read More »

 We just finished Spring Break and it couldn’t have come at a better time!
 Classes have been in full swing and studying around the clock can add up to exhaustion and burn out rather quickly.
 I know I and many others appreciated this past week as we were able to put the books down for a little bit and switch up the pace.
 Many people go to Florida or someplace warm to get away to, but I found the comfort of my own hometown a great get away.

 A hike in the mountains, all you can eat pancakes at the historic Maple Tree Inn, spending time with family, adventures, and even some fun in the barn all made the week fly by way too fast.

 Every year my family tries to take a trip to Cartwright’s Maple Tree Inn which is … Read More »